MyFridge-Concepts/MyFridgeWebsite/README.md

     - Follow other users
     - Direct messaging system for recipe inquiries
     - Settings (Accessibility, Notifications, General)

 ### 2. Screen Archetypes
 - **Login or Register**: User logs in or creates an account.
 - **MyFridge**: Manage the content in your virtual fridge, search for recipes based on those ingredients.
 - **Profile**: Upload photos, manage posts, favorites, and view your activity log.
 - **Food Screen**: View recipe details, star ratings, and comments.
 - **Settings**: Change app language, notification settings, and more.
-- **MyKitchen**: Provides a curated feed of recipies and other content made by followed creators
+- **MyKitchen**: Provides a curated feed of recipes and other content made by followed creators
-- **Recipie Details**: Provides details on the currently viewed recipie.
+- **Recipe Details**: Provides details on the currently viewed recipe.

 ### 3. Navigation
 **Tab Navigation**: